ElektraInitiative/libelektra/doc/decisions/operation_sequences.md

 This is problematic, as plugins may store the result of `kdbGet` and use the stored data in the following `kdbSet` to calculate a changeset.
 Plugins have to do this, as there isn't any other Elektra-provided mechanism currently to do change tracking for them.

-Note, that erroneous behaviour only occurs if plugins are used globally, i.e. as `notification-send` hook plugins.
+Note, that erroneous behavior only occurs if plugins are used globally, i.e. as `notification-send` hook plugins.
-If they are mounted for specific backends (via `kdb mount`), this behaviour will not occur as plugins from different backends are isolated.
+If they are mounted for specific backends (via `kdb mount`), this behavior will not occur as plugins from different backends are isolated.

 ### Reproducible Example

 The following example will demonstrate the problematic sequence as real, runnable code.
-This example will show the erroneous behaviour for the `dbus` and `logchange` plugins, if used as `notification-send` hooks.
+This example will show the erroneous behavior for the `dbus` and `logchange` plugins, if used as `notification-send` hooks.
 These both plugins just serve as a general demonstration, and there may be more plugins that do change tracking this way.

 First, run some setup steps: